 - Be able to commit sufficient time and effort to assure successful progress of the clinical trial.

 - Only one application per Lead PI will be accepted for the Gateway Discovery Grant in Immunotherapy Research, although individuals may serve as a co-PI or contribute to more than one application.

 - Postdoctoral or clinical research fellows or the equivalent who are working under the auspices of a scientific mentor are not eligible to apply.

 - There are no citizenship or geographic requirements.
 However, by submitting an application, an applicant applying from an institution located in a country in which he/she is not a citizen or a permanent resident assures that the visa status will provide sufficient time to complete the project and grant term at the institution from which he/she applied.

 - Gateway funded trials must involve patient advocates: Investigators are required to consult with patient representatives and advocates to gather their input into the trial design.

 - The Team should include at least one young investigator (e.g., clinical research fellow; junior faculty member) that should play a key role in the project.

 - Other collaborators

-All applications must be submitted in accordance to the requirements and instructions of the Gateway Discovery Grant in Immunotherapy Research Program Guidelines and Application Instructions.
+This application does not require a Letter of Intent.
+Full applications must be submitted in accordance with the requirements and instructions of the Gateway Discovery Grant in Immunotherapy Research Program Guidelines and Application Instructions by the application deadline.
 All application materials must be in English and must be submitted through the Grants Portal.
 Paper applications or applications sent by e-mail or fax will not be accepted.
 If you have questions, please email firstname.lastname@example.org.

 The Gateway Discovery Grant in Immunotherapy Research is supported by: